Rinthy-AI/gemm/gemm.md

 complete program within it, in addition to explanatory natural language throughout.
 All you need to do to get the source code is extract the lines in all the code blocks and concatenate them.
 To run the code, clone [the repo][github] and run `make`.
-You need `nvcc` and CUDA.
+You need `nvcc`, CUDA, and Python.
 The compiled binary will be in the repo root and is called `gemm`.
 To play with other input and output types, matrix dimensions, transposition, and other parameters, change the `#define`s and constants in the code according to the descriptions below.

 [github]: https://github.com/Rinthy-AI/gemm

 I wrote this code as a part of Rinthy AI, which is a trio of friends interested in playing with machine learning tech on our own hardware.
-We split the cost of a Jetson AGX Orin development kit, and this program is meant to run exclusively on that platform---although it may run on others with little or no modification.
+We split the cost of a Jetson AGX Orin development kit, and this program is meant to run exclusively on that platform—although it may run on others with little or no modification.
 The program runs a single general matrix multiply (GEMM) operation with user-specified dimensions and other parameters.
 It works as an example of how to interact with the tensor cores on the the devkit's platform at a lower level than typical libraries.

 # Setup